Vic0294/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Create a script that removes
+Write a script that reverse